37463746/TEA5767-Radio-Module-Prototype/README.md

 # TEA5767-Radio-Module-Prototype

 Important:
-  The diagram of the prototype can be found under the Wiki of this repository
+  The diagram of the prototype can be found under the tab labelled "Wiki" within this repository

 Notes:
   This code is a simplified version of the final product the tests two things